Leighton McIntosh

-Leighton McIntosh (born 11 February 1993) is a Scottish footballer who plays as a winger or forward for Cove Rangers.
+Leighton McIntosh (born 11 February 1993) is a Scottish footballer who plays as a striker for Scottish League Two side Dumbarton.

 He began his career at Dundee and during his time there scored some important goals to help them avoid relegation from the Scottish Championship during their administration troubles.
-He has also had spells at Airdrieonians, Montrose, Arbroath, Peterhead and UMF Selfoss in Iceland.
+He has also had spells at Airdrieonians, Montrose, Arbroath, Peterhead, Cove Rangers, UMF Selfoss in Iceland and Jordanian Pro League club Al Ahli.

 Career

 Dundee

 Promoted to the first team following Dundee going into administration and nine of their first team players being released.
 Mcintosh made his debut on 11 December 2010 as a substitute against Morton in the Scottish First Division.
 He made 12 appearances scoring 4 goals that season.
 His contribution to Dundee's relegation survival was recognised when he won Young Player of the Month award for April 2011.
 On 12 May 2011 he signed a new three-year contract for Dundee.

+Montrose and Arbroath loans

 McIntosh spent the 2012–13 season on loan at Montrose On 31 January 2014, he moved on loan to Arbroath.
 After Dundee secured promotion to the Scottish Premiership in May 2014 he was released by the club.